realaravinth/realaravinth/content/blog/14-06-2023-social-responsibility-and-basic-needs.md

 tags = ['opinion', 'personal']
 +++

 As social creatures, our responsibility and our needs don't just stop at taking care of ourselves.
-Being nice integral to our growth and the well-being of our society.
+Being nice to the people around us is integral to our growth and the well-being of our society.
 So to say that humans need only leisure and the ability to engage in creative pursuits to sustain themselves is only partly true.

 We need opportunities and the privilege to exercise compassion.
 Those of us that are fortunate enough to have enough capital to become